-3No reduction assumed for aircraft emission in 2032.
+3No reduction assumed for aircraft emission in the 2032 control scenario.

-4No reduction assumed for OGV emission in 2032, area quantified as "server" non-attainment cannot rely on emission reduction from sources from 182(e)(5).
+4No reduction assumed for OGV emission in the 2032 control scenario, area quantified as "server" non-attainment cannot rely on emission reduction from sources from 182(e)(5).

 5Sum may not add up due to rounding.